 The story does continue, though — we're having T-shirts made up that show all 8 coins on the front (two rows of four coins), and then a mysterious coin-shaped silhouette lit from behind underneath.
 We hope to have those T-Shirts later in 2013.
 That way, students can wear the shirt and point to the coins they've won, and also point to the next one they plan to conquer.
 What's that 9th coin, in silhouette, you ask?
 Well, that's another mystery (our funk is multi-layered).

 Oh, and we have one more thing up our sleeves for people who have taken our courses in the past, but perhaps didn't win a coin (either because we didn't have the coins at the time, or because they didn't win the CtF).
-I call this idea and event "Coin-apalooza".
-From November 7-14, 2013, we'll be having the SANS Penetration Testing Hackfest Training Event in Washington DC (please do mark your calendars!).
-We'll run our NetWars challenge several nights there for folks to build their skills and have some fun.
-Just at this one special event, if you have taken a given SANS Pen Test course before, your NetWars performance will allow you to earn coins for those courses you've taken before.
+I call this idea and event "Coin-A-Palooza".
+Just at two special events, if you have taken a given SANS Pen Test course before, your NetWars performance will allow you to earn coins for those courses you've taken before.
 People who get from Level 1 to Level 2 of NetWars will get a 504 coin (if you've taken 504 before... and we will be checking).
-If you go from Level 2 to Level 3, you can get a 542, 560, or 575 coin of your choosing if you've taken those courses.
+If you go from Level 2 to Level 3, you can get a 542, 560, 573, or 575 coin of your choosing if you've taken those courses.
 If you go from Level 3 to Level 4, you'll get your choice of a 617, 642, or 660 coin.
 And, if you come in the top 5 spots of NetWars at the event, you get a NetWars coin.
-So, people will be able to pick up between one and four extra coins at the event.
-We're still planning this extra-special training event, but you may want to mark your calendars!
-Initial details are here: http://www.sans.org/event/counter-hack-2013.
+So, people will be able to pick up between one and five extra coins at the event.

 I'd like to close by congratulating the victors of the various SANS Pen Test Courses.
 You folks have done something very special, and, as an instructor, it has been an honor working with you as you develop and apply your incredible skills.
 On behalf of all the SANS Pen Test Curriculum instructors, we'd like to thank you for your hard work, diligence, and achievement of excellence!